7 Remarkable Health Benefits of Meditation

 If you’ve ever felt a little foggy or forgetful, meditation may be the boost you need.
 A group of Harvard neuroscientists have reported that brain structures change after only eight weeks of meditation practice.
 MRI scans showed that those who practiced mindfulness increased gray matter concentration within the left hippocampus, the posterior cingulate cortex, the temporo-parietal junction and the cerebellum.
 These regions are important as they’re involved in learning, memory, emotion regulation, sense of self, and perspective.
 Another study at UCLA found that long-term meditators have larger amounts of gyrification (“folding” of the cortex, which may allow the brain to process information faster) than people who do not meditate.

-If meditation just hasn’t been “your thing,” I’m hoping these remarkable (and scientifically proven!) health benefits are enough to help jumpstart your practice today!
+If meditation just hasn’t been “your thing,” I’m hoping these remarkable (and scientifically proven!) health benefits are enough to help jumpstart your practice today.
+Meditation is also a great tool for getting better sleep and it’s part of my daily nighttime sleep ritual.

 What motivated your meditation practice?
 Let me know in the comments below!